 4. Mason Jar Succulent Planter

-Mason jars are perfect for planting succulents in.
+Mason jars are perfect for planting succulents.
 You can either plant succulents in transparent mason jars or paint them with two coats of chalky finish paint.
-Once the paint dries out lightly sand them and finish up with a thin coat of wax.

 5. Succulents in Suitcase

-Vintage suitcases aren’t hard to find, you may even have one lying around your house.
+Vintage suitcases aren’t hard to find.
+You may even have one lying in your house.
 Here is the tutorial.